vardan-mk/notes/README.md

 # notes
 The task for assessment.

-## initial setup for project
+## initial setup for project at local environment
-1. In notes/postgres/ directory please find and edit database.env file for postgres and set your username and password.
+1. In notes/docker/postgres/ directory please find and edit database.env file for postgres and set your username and password.
-2. The same values set in application-dev.yml file, any other case this values will be read from env if exist.
+2. The same values set in application.yml, application-dev.yml file, any other case this values will be read from env if exist.
-3. Run docker-compose file in notes/postgres/docker-compose.yml to up postgres DB in docker.
+3. Run docker-compose file in notes/docker-compose.yml to run containers of postgres DB, build notesApi docker image and ETL Batch processing for local.
 NOTE: it will automatically create DB notesapp.
+NOTE: for table creation and populating users tables with few users used flyway with corresponding sql script.

 ## Notes API endpoints
 commands of curl to check endpoints.